-Figure 6 - Relatio nshin of 'UNIs a and IPV VC EPs Inguico Ittiutio instinp of ina n
+Figure 6 - Relationship of UNIs and IPVC EPs

 7.5 Subscriber-Managed and Provider-Managed CEs

 Implementation of an IP Service typically involves one or more Customer Edge (CE) devices and one or more Provider Edge (PE) devices for each Subscriber site.
 These devices can be physical or virtual.
 A physical CE device is dedicated to a single Subscriber, and in most cases only carries traffic for one Subscriber Network and is located at the Subscriber's premises.
 A virtual CE device performs the same role but might not be located at the Subscriber's premises.
 A PE device (physical or virtual) normally carries traffic for multiple Subscribers and is typically located at the SP's premises.